Frequently Asked Questions

 Do you take ICBC?

 We take ICBC for Acupuncture, with direct billing for fees.
 The chiropractors also see ICBC patients but we do not direct bill for fees.
-The RMTs are no longer taking ICBC patients.
+Sarah Spencelayh is the only RMT taking ICBC patients but we do not direct bill for fees.